seanbsm/Tic-tac/README.md

-# 3N-scattering-simulator
+# Tic-tac: Two is company, three's a crowd
-Code in development for the simulation of 3-nucleon scattering
+Research code for the simulation of three-nucleon scattering in preparation for open-source use